francoisgfx/remote_execution.ts/README.md

 # Unreal Engine remote_execution.ts

 Unreal Engine's remote_execution.py (python) port to TypeScript/Javascript (node.js)

 This can be used in any javascript app to send python command to Unreal Engine.
-It was originaly done for a Visual Code Extension.
+It was originaly done for a Visual Code Extension [vscode-to-unreal](https://github.com/francoisgfx/vscode-to-unreal).

+The port is very similar to the python version except for the async/threaded part.
+Yet it should be easy to maintain.
+(Original remote_execution.py can be find in your Unreal Engine Install ie: C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\Experimental\PythonScriptPlugin\Content\Python)

 NB: the original python code can be found in ref/.
 This is only as a reference to keep track of the porting.